joannabaker/BayesTraitR/README.md

 - MultiStateML-001.txt.Log.txt

-Now, we can read in the log file into our R workspace using the from this package.
+Now, we can read in the log file into our R workspace using the function `readBTlog` from this package.

 ``` r
 log = readBTlog("inst/extdata/MultiStateML-001.txt.Log.txt")